 - V. Candidates were informed of the extra marks in Form EB/A-D/2007, which indicated that ten more marks had been awarded under "Grade determined by the Examination Board" than under "Grade proposed by competent committee (if different)", and the comment "Remarks, if any" read: "For the European qualifying examination 2007, the Examination Board has exceptionally decided to award 10 additional points to the grade of Paper C of each candidate". - VI.
 In his paper C, the appellant had taken Annex 3 as being the closest prior art and the basis for his attack on at least one of the patent claims 1-6.
-He was awarded 41 marks for that paper. - VII.
-On 13 September 2007, the appellant gave notice of appeal and the appeal fee was paid.
-He requested as main request that the decision under appeal be set aside and that he be awarded a pass or compensable fail in paper C. In the accompanying extensive statement setting out the grounds of appeal he cited serious legal errors against the Examination Board's decision under appeal and the marking of his paper C.
+He was awarded 48 marks for that paper. - VII.
+On 11 September 2007, the appellant gave notice of appeal; the appeal fee was paid in good time.
+In the extensive statement setting out the grounds of appeal filed on 11 October 2007 he cited serious legal errors against the Examination Board's decision under appeal and the marking of his paper C. His main request was that the decision under appeal be rescinded and that the Appellant be declared to have passed the EQE 2007, furthermore that the appeal fee and the fee for enrolment in the EQE 2008 be reimbursed.